Yurickh/minefield/README.md

 # Minefield

-A minesweeper game with hooks
+A minesweeper game with hooks.

 ## Running